 Similarly, his trained eye had a remarkable knack for uncovering the beauty of geometry in everyday life, right down to the fence surrounding my primary school:

 From time to time, I’m asked to define who my grandfather was.
-Some knew him as ‘the Architect’, while others labeled him as a graphic designer, painter, photographer, visual artist, or even a pioneer of ‘OpArt’… These various labels, in a way, attempt to categorize him within confined boundaries.
+Some knew him as ‘the Architect’, while others labelled him as a graphic designer, painter, photographer, visual artist, or even a pioneer of ‘OpArt’… These various labels, in a way, attempt to categorize him within confined boundaries.
 Yet, when we consider his entire body of work, it becomes clear that it’s impossible to restrict Franco Grignani to any specific artistic movement.
-In truth, as he himself emphasized, he never wished to be part of any ‘flock’:
+In truth, as he himself emphasized, he never wished to be part of any ‘flock’ [I]:

 My grandmother used to say that Franco had a ‘dreamy gaze’, perpetually immersed in wonderful new ideas.